luiscartor/luiscartor.github.io.old/RMT_part2.md

 > ### Excercise
 >
-> Create an script that calculates the square root of a given object x, only if x is equal or bigger than zero.
+> Create a script that calculates the square root of a given object x, only if x is equal or bigger than zero.
 If x is negative, print a message indicating that this operation is not allowed.

 <br>